 Program areas at Autism Society of North Carolina

-Community-based services - asnc specializes in providing high quality direct-care services that meet the unique needs of individuals with Autism.
-We offer expertise in home, work, and community settings to help individuals reach their maximum level of independence and achieve their lifelong goals and dreams.
-Asnc's community-based services include social skills groups, housing for adults, job training, and one-on-one skill-building.
+The Autism Society of North Carolina provides high quality direct care services that improve the lives of individuals with Autism and their families.
+Our professionals respect individuals' unique strengths, preferences, and dignity as we use research-based best practices to help them reach their maximum potential.
+We offer expertise in home, work, and community settings to help individuals reach their maximum level of independence.
+Our community-based services include one-on-one skill building in an individual's home, residential services, and employment and day services.
 Asnc enables thousands of individuals to live at home and in their communities as contributing members of Society with full and meaningful lives.

 Recreation services - asnc provides social recreation programs for individuals with Autism throughout the state.
 Through overnight and day camps, afterschool programs, recreational respite, adult programs, and social groups, thousands of individuals with Autism improve their social and communication skills, peer networks, and physical well-being.
 After spending time in our social recreation programs, individuals with Autism show increases in confidence, independence, and a willingness to try new things.
 The programs also provide needed respite for families and hands-on training for college-age counselors, building the skills they need for careers serving people with Autism.